mhagenow01/FBFransac/README.md

 <div align="center"> Table 2: ObjRecRANSAC Combinatorial Testing Results </div>

 We find that FAMrec has a slightly higher true positive rate in recognition.
-FAMrec also has signnificantly fewer false positives.
+FAMrec also has significantly fewer false positives.
 ObjRecRANSAC is highly dependent on a radius search term to make the RANSAC process tractable.
-We attempted to tune ObjRecRANSAC to give the most favorable results, but ultimately the search radius makes it not paritcularly amenable to objects of various scales.
+We attempted to tune ObjRecRANSAC to give the most favorable results, but ultimately the search radius makes it not particularly amenable to objects of various scales.
 This is why the screw is never found.
 Attempts to make the radius smaller made the program unable to recognize any of the meshes.
 ObjRecRANSAC had a consider number of misfit true positives, which we define as when the correct mesh is selected, but it is not fit correctly.
 These are not reported as true positives in the below confusion matrix.
 Interestingly, while this type